 These secured loans are extended for the purpose of acquisition and/ or development of real estate, as well as for general working capital.
-90% of such loans were fully collateralised and majority of these loans have LTV < 80%.
-Our property loans are concentrated in Singapore and Hong Kong, which together accounted for 81% of the total property loans.
+More than 90% of such loans are fully collateralised and majority of these loans have LTV < 80%.
+Our property loans are mainly concentrated in Singapore and Hong Kong, which together accounted for 82% of the total property loans.

 The LTV ratio is calculated as loans and advances divided by the value of collaterals that secure the same facility.
-Real estate forms a substantial portion of the collaterals; other collateral values such as cash, marketable securities, and bank guarantees are also included.
+Real estate forms a substantial portion of the collaterals; other collaterals such as cash, marketable securities, and bank guarantees are also included.